 Latitude Financial Services personal loans review

-Latitude Financial Services personal loans are suitable for a range of purposes like debt consolidation, home improvements, events and holidays.
+Latitude Financial Services personal loans are suitable for a range of purposes like debt consolidation, home improvements, weddings and holidays.

-There are a few different types of personal loans on offer, and borrowers can choose from secured or unsecured personal loans with fixed or variable interest rates.
+There are a few different types of personal loans on offer, and borrowers can choose from secured or unsecured personal loans with fixed interest rates.
+Variable interest rates are not available.

-Latitude Financial personal loans come with a range of flexible features, and borrowers can choose between weekly, fortnightly and monthly repayments with terms up to seven years.
+Latitude Financial personal loans come with a some flexible features, and borrowers can choose between weekly, fortnightly and monthly repayments with terms up to seven years.

 Borrowers can make additional payments, however early termination fees may apply.
-It’s also worth pointing out that Latitude Financial personal loans have an upfront establishment fee, an ongoing monthly fee and moderately high interest rates.
+It’s also worth pointing out that Latitude Financial personal loans have an upfront establishment fee, an ongoing monthly fee, late repayment fees and moderately low to high interest rates.

 Before choosing a personal loan, it always pays to do your research and compare personal loan rates.